PITCH WARS 2018

 - Abuse of any kind: sexual, substance, or abuse toward animals.

 - We’re not the right mentors for sports books.

 Still with us?
 Fantastic!

 YOUR POTENTIAL MENTORS!

-We’ve both been through Pitch Wars as mentees (Heather was Rachel Lynn Solomon’s alternate in 2014 and Rachel was Heather’s mentee last year!) and made it through to the other side, both with stronger manuscripts, agents, and incredible friends.
+We’ve both been through Pitch Wars as mentees (Heather was Rachel Lynn Solomon’s alternate in 2014 and Rachel was Heather’s mentee in 2016!) and made it through to the other side, both with stronger manuscripts, agents, and incredible friends.
 We’re utterly passionate about this contest, this community, and helping other writers, and we both have backgrounds in teaching.
 Mentoring is a fabulous way to tap into that love for both of us.
 We can promise you that when we fall in love with your manuscript, we’ll be your fiercest champions and most loyal fangirls.